erudinsky/Azure-Bicep-Workshop/Workshop/2-Policy-as-code.md

 ## Lab 2 - Policy as code (optionally)

-This is the second hands-on lab of this workshop.
 In this lab we will do the following:

 * Create two policy definitions;
 * Assign two policy definitions to subscription scope.